 The Trafficking Victims Protection Reauthorization Act of 2008 (P.L.
 110-457) requires DHS to screen unaccompanied minors as potential victims of human trafficking and offers additional legal protections.
 The act stipulates that unaccompanied alien children from noncontiguous countries must be transferred to the care and custody of HHS and placed in formal removal proceedings.
 Children from Mexico and Canada are screened and returned to their home countries within 48 hours.

 The FY13 HHS appropriation for the Unaccompanied Minor Program was $376 million, increased to $868 million in FY14.
-The Office of Management and Budget recently revised cost projections for FY2015 to $2.28 billion for the Unaccompanied Alien Children program in ORR, an increase of $1.412 billion from FY14.
+The FY2015 Administration proposal remains at $868 million, due to the unpredictable number of arrivals.
+In May, 2014, the Office of Management and Budget revised cost projections for FY2015 to $2.28 billion for the Unaccompanied Alien Children program in ORR, an increase of $1.412 billion from FY14.
 Funding covers costs for shelter, medical care, support services, and grants to state-licensed facilities for shelter and foster care.

 The FY15 DHS appropriations seeks $77 million above the request for CBP to provide initial processing, medical care, food, shelter and clothing for the estimated 145,000 unaccompanied immigrant children in fiscal year 2015 and $87.6 million above the request for the transportation of unaccompanied immigrant children from DHS custody to shelters operated by ORR.